 The Whitten Burrage Indian law group shares that purpose.

 Our firm focuses on Native American law and represents tribes in tribal, state and federal courts.
 Whitten Burrage prides itself on providing the highest quality representation to tribes both because it is simply our standard for any client and because most of our Indian law practice group comes from Indian Country.
-To that point, Michael Burrage, was born in the Choctaw Nation Reservation and was the first Native American (Choctaw) appointed the President of the United States by and confirmed the United States Senate to serve as a federal judge.
-Judge Burrage currently serves as the Constitutionally appointed General Counsel to the Choctaw Nation of Oklahoma, a continuation of the legal counsel he has provided to the Choctaw Nation since the 1970s (interrupted by his service on the federal bench).
+Co-founder of Whitten Burrage, Judge Michael Burrage, was born in the Choctaw Nation Reservation and was the first Native American (Choctaw) appointed the President of the United States and confirmed by the United States Senate to serve as a federal judge.
+Judge Burrage currently serves as the Constitutionally appointed General Counsel to the Choctaw Nation of Oklahoma, continuing the legal counsel he has provided to the Choctaw Nation since the 1970s (interrupted only by his service on the federal bench).